 How to Grow Candy Corn Plants

-Once candy corn plants are established, they are drought tolerant plants.
+Once candy corn plants are established, they are drought-tolerant plants.
 An inch of water per week in the growing season is adequate to keep plants thriving.

 Temperature and Humidity

 As natives of Mexico, candy corn plants relish hot weather.
-They aren't picky about humidity, and will grow in dry or humid climates.
+They aren't picky about humidity, and will grow in both dry or humid climates.

 Propagating Candy Corn Plant

 Increase your candy corn plant collection by taking softwood cuttings from plants in the spring.
-Cut about four inches from a non-blooming stem, and insert the stem into moist potting soil.
+Cut about 4 inches from a non-blooming stem, and insert the stem into moist potting soil.
 Place in a partially shady location, and keep constantly moist until roots develop, which takes about six weeks.

 Because the flowers grow all along the stems of candy corn plants, you can prune the plant to give it a tidy shape without sacrificing any flowers during the growing season.
 Cut the plants back hard in late winter to encourage a new flush of growth in the spring.

-Being Grown in Containers
+Growing in Containers

 Growing From Seeds